 This 100% hardwood product provides a mild smell and pleasant aroma, but it also has one of the lowest burn times available in the industry today.
 That means you get almost as much ash with this product as you would if you chose briquettes.
 It gives you a high temperature for a fast sear or to cook burgers and hot dogs with speed, but you’d need to use almost the entire bag for a single roast.

 The one noticeable issue with this lump charcoal is that it seems to contain more moisture than similar products.
 It creates a lot of popping and sparks that could impact your health and the quality of food.
 You can usually pick it up for about $1 per pound at many retail or online outlets.

 5. Kamado Joe Big Block Lump Charcoal

 You can grab a 20-pound back of this lump charcoal for about $45 online.
 When you use it in heavy-duty ceramic grill, the fuel burns for up to 18 hours so that you have low-and-slow support for ribs, brisket, and more.
-The product is also reusable up to three times because of its low ash levels, extending the value of your investment.
+The product is also reusable up to three times because of its low ash levels.

 The manufacturer uses a blend of Mistal, Guayacan, Guayaibi, and White Quebracho hardwoods to create the lump charcoal.
 It lights quickly without sparking, has a nice heat, and offers consistent results.
 It tends to produce broken chips, especially when shipped to your address.